SSollestre/CommUserGuide/README.md

 ### Intended Audience

 This guide was written for beginner users of MySQL Workbench and for those with a slight familiarity with SQL syntax.
 This guide also assumes that you have correctly set up MySQL Workbench on your device and have established a connection to a server, and have set up a password.

-Therefore, we
+## Conclusion

+---
+This guide captures what we have learned throughout the course of the term while using MySQL Workbench.
+It is our hope that this guide could be of use to people who were like us at the start of the term, first learning how to use the applcation.